THE THREE HORSEMEN OF CHRONIC PAIN

 - INFLAMMATION CAUSES FIBROSIS: I've previously provided tons of info on this phenomenon (HERE, HERE, HERE, and HERE).
 Be aware, however, that inflammation is a critical part of the healing process.
 When it comes to the musculoskeletal system in particular, inflammation must sometimes be induced in small, local amounts via "HARSH METHODS" in order to stimulate healing processes.

 - DEGENERATION CAUSES FIBROSIS: As joints deteriorate, they move worse.
 Worse movement causes more degeneration.
 That same lack of motion also happens to cause increasing amounts of Fibrosis.
-For instance, DJD causes joints to stiffen, leaving the surrounding musculature and connective tissues weak and stiff, which in turn causes more of the same.
+For instance, DJD causes joints to both thicken and stiffen, leaving the surrounding musculature and connective tissues weak and inflexible, which in turn causes more of the same.

 - DEGENERATION CAUSES INFLAMMATION: Cellular death (known as apoptosis or necrosis depending on the context) causes the contents of cells to rupture into the interstitial fluid.
 Among other things, this causes the chemicals that we collectively refer to as "inflammation" to gain access to a method whereby they can be carried to other areas.
 One way to describe degeneration would be to say that there is increasing amounts of cellular death occurring.
 Thus, any time we have increased cellular death, whether due to age or injury, we are going to get a spike in local inflammation, and possibly even systemic inflammation.